 A guide to help you understand the differences between state-funded public healthcare, insurance covered plans and private healthcare systems in Argentina.

-Whether you’re planning to come to Argentina to do an internship, learn Spanish, teach English or just come to travel, knowing about the hospitals/healthcare and doctors in the country will be extremely useful.
+Whether you’re planning to come to Argentina to do a medicine placement, learn Spanish, teach English or just come to travel, knowing about the hospitals/healthcare and doctors in the country will be extremely useful.

 Argentina provides free healthcare to those who need it.
 As this constitutes for 50% of the population (and many foreigners who visit the country for free healthcare) the healthcare budget is a very high one.
 Many come to get treatments and consultations for free and cosmetic surgery even in at a private consultancy at a much cheaper price than they would back home.